COGS18/COGS18.github.io/_build/materials/04-Conditionals.md

 ### Course Announcements

 - **A1** is due Mon (7/6; 11:59 PM)
+- **CL1** & **Pre-course survey** "grades" posted on Canvas

 **Now Available**
 - **CL2** (due next Wed 7/8)
 - **A2** (due Mon 7/13)
-    - `append` - 1 or 2 places where you are asked to do something on an assignment not explicitly taught in class
+    - `append` - 1 of 2 places where you are asked to do something on an assignment not explicitly taught in class

 ### Survey Summary: